 What Skills Do Kids Practice With These Printable Number Mats?

-Our free printable playdough mats support a number of essential skills your children need at an early age.
+Our printable playdough mats support a number of essential skills your children need at an early age.
 They teach number recognition, both in the digit and word form.
 They also teach children how to count with their fingers to produce numbers 0-10.

 Early math concepts are also introduced with these mats.
 The included number line can help your children start to see each number’s relation to another.
 They can practice counting up and down the number line.